folio-org/rfcs/text/0000-kafka-topics-per-tenant.md

 With the existing subscription pattern, consumers will be able to consume from single tenant topics and tenant collection topics alike.
 It will also allow steady migration to tenant collection topics for each module without worrying if a consuming module is listening to a tenant collection topic as well.
 Safeguards can be added to ensure that a message's ownership can be determined.
 These include:
 - Enriching messages produced by folio-kafka-wrapper with a tenant id before the message is sent.
 - Highlighting messages consumed that don't have a tenant id.
 Orphan messages can be logged partially or with the full contents.
 They can also be placed in a dead queue/topic for further review.
+- Some modules can be configured to listen to only some Kafka topics if the `KAFKA_EVENTS_CONSUMER_PATTERN` environment variable is set.
+This works with tenant id and tenant collection based topics.

 It is imperative that every message has a owner.